by Ephrem the Syrian

 given in his name —

-how can he defraud
+how can he defraud the body

-fell in the arena
+Who fell in the contest a hundred years,

-Not even in a dream
+and not even in a dream

 if this one is defrauded?